Best practice guidance on construction standards and procedures

 1.1 In preparing the Knightsbridge Neighbourhood Plan, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) has also produced best practice guidance on matters such as community engagement, construction standards and procedures and Tree Management Plans.
 The contents of this guidance was consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan.

-1.2 Where this guidance includes matters that relate to planning applications rather than procedural matters, they will be treated as material considerations after a successful referendum.
+1.2 Where this guidance includes matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
 Unlike the Neighbourhood Plan however they do not have development plan status.

 1.3 The following construction standards or procedures are intended to complement Westminster City Council's (WCC’s) Code of Construction Practice and assist in the implementation of Policy KBR22 (Construction activity).
 Regard should also be had to the recommendations on 'Industry Practices' from the Institution of Civil Engineers (London) in its report titled 'Engineering Cleaner Air' (dated October 2017) including pages 42-60.